-AL wildcard leader Tampa Bay wins 5-3 in 11 over Rangers
+AL wild-card leader Tampa Bay wins 5-3 in 11 over Rangers

 TRAINER’S ROOM

-Rays: CF Kevin Kiermaier thought he would be back in the lineup, but manager Kevin Cash held him out after he left the previous game Sunday with a stiff neck.
-An MRI showed no issues.
-“Necks are very tricky.
-And when you have a stiff neck, sore neck like he does, it affects every little movement,” Cash said. … LF Tommy Pham was also out with a forearm/elbow issue.
+Rays: CF Kevin Kiermaier thought he would be back in the lineup, but Cash held him out after he left the previous game Sunday with a stiff neck.
+An MRI showed no issues. … LF Tommy Pham was also out with a forearm/elbow issue.
 He could return Wednesday, maybe as the DH. … LHP Blake Snell, out since July 22 because of surgery to remove bone chips from his elbow, is scheduled to go two innings or 30 pitches for Triple-A Durham in Game 3 of the International League championship series Thursday.
 His first rehab start was Saturday in the semifinal series clincher for the Bulls.

 Rangers: All-Star slugger Joey Gallo, who last played July 22 before right wrist surgery, took some swings against live pitching.
-Manager Chris Woodward said Gallo looked fine and felt decent.
+Woodward said Gallo looked fine and felt decent.
 The hope is that Gallo can play a few games before the end of the season.
-“He’s had such a good year and he’s made so many strides forward, I’d like to send him off with something positive he did on the field, not out of the training room,” Woodward said of Gallo, who has hit .253 with 22 homers and 49 RBIs in 70 games.
+“He’s had such a good year and he’s made so many strides forward, I’d like to send him off with something positive he did on the field, not out of the training room,” Woodward said.

 UP NEXT

-Both teams could start the middle game of the three-game series with relievers.
-The Rangers have used an opener in front of Ariel Jurado in his last two starts.
-The right-hander has allowed 27 runs (21 earned) his last 23 2/3 innings.
+The Rays will start the middle game of the three-game series with right-handed reliever Andrew Kittredge on the mound.
+The Rangers opted against using an opener and will let Ariel Jurado start even though he has allowed 27 runs (21 earned) his last 23 2/3 innings.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports